 What do you need to get a work permit in Vietnam?

-- Work contact from employer
+- Work contact

 - A legalised copy of your original degree notarised by the Vietnamese embassy in London**

-- A full health check from a Vietnamese hospital
+- Health check from a Vietnamese hospital

 - Business visa for Vietnam (sponsored by your employer)